nareshkumar-h/bankingapp-core-hibernate-using-xml/2_dao.md

 * Entities are based on business concepts rather than database structures.
 * It generates the automatic key and Transaction management.
 * Application development is faster.

+## Notes:
+#### Session interface
+* A session is used to get a physical connection with a database.
+It is designed to be instantiated each time an interaction is needed with a database.
+Session objects save and retrieve persistent objects.

+#### Transaction interface:
+* A transaction object allows you to access transaction functionality by abstracting JDBC transaction operations.
+Transactions in Hibernate are ACID

+#### Query interface:
+* Query objects use SQL or Hibernate Query Language (HQL) to retrieve data from the database and create objects.

+#### HQL
+* Hibernate Query Language is an object-oriented query language, similar to SQL, but instead works with persistent objects and their properties.
+It uses a combination of object oriented programming and SQL.
+Database independent.